Uka Farm-Hawaii-Big Island-Family Home on Secluded 3 Acre Farm-15 minutes from Hilo Town

 Nearest airport

-Hilo Airport is 10 miles (16 km) away (23 minute drive) The Kona airport is 1.5 hours away and a rental car would be needed unless we do a reciprocal exchange and leave our car at the Kona airport.
-There is no shuttle bus between the two sides of the island.
 When flying from outside of the state of Hawaii there are only nonstop flights to the Kona airport.
 If you fly to the Hilo airport you will need to change planes at the Honolulu International Airport or on Maui.
-There are flights every hours during the day from the Honolulu to Hilo so island hopping is very easy.
+There are flights every hour during the day from the Honolulu airport (HNL) to the Hilo airport (ITO) so island hopping is very easy.

-Getting around
+Getting Around

 You will need a car to stay at our home.
-Taxis are available to our home but it is not cheap (about $50 plus tip one way) and is only recommended from traveling to and from the Hilo airport.
+Taxis are available to our home but it is not cheap (about $50 plus tip one way) and is only recommended for traveling to and from the Hilo airport.

 Map of Approximate Location